 - ½ teaspoon ground cinnamon

-- 1-2 tablespoons dairy-free milk
+- 1-2 tablespoons dairy free milk

 Instructions

-- Pour the batter evenly between the two pans and bake for 30 minutes or until the tops spring back when lightly touched.
-Let cool for about 10 minutes in the pan before turning out onto a wire rack to cool completely.
+- Pour the batter evenly into the two prepared cake pans.
+Bake for 30 minutes, or until the tops spring back when lightly touched and a skewer inserted into the centre comes out clean.

 Notes